NickReiher/Marathon-Predictions/README.md

 Machine learning models that predict the finishing times of marathon runners.

 ## Inspiration
-In 2017, I watched thousands of runners competing in the Berlin Marathon.
-They varied widely in age and came from countries all over the world.
-While watching, it was easy to see that leaders were mostly Kenyans and Ethiopians in their 20s and 30s.
+While watching the Berlin Marathon, I saw thousands of people of all ages from all around the world competing to run 42 kilometers as fast as they could.
+The top finishers were mostly Kenyans and Ethiopians in their 20s and 30s.
 At the back of the pack, finishing a few hours later, were older men and women, mostly from Europe.
 I started to wonder just how closely you could predict the finishing time of a runner just by knowing their age, gender, and country, so later that week I decided to take a look at the data.

 ## Raw Data
 The data comes from the results page of the official Berlin Marathon website: https://www.bmw-berlin-marathon.com/en/impressions/statistics-and-history/results-archive/.
 I used BeautifulSoup to scrape the data and then pandas to get it into usable form.